HISTORY OF PASCO COUNTY

 JOHN GORDON HATCHER (1885-1945) was born in Levy County.
 He married Lizzie Tillis (1892-1950) in 1909.
 He lived in Cedar Key, Webster, Groveland, and Tarry Town before moving to Hudson in 1920.
 He worked in the fishing industry.
 According to his obituary he was prominent in the affairs of the Hudson community.
 Lizzie was murdered by her second husband, who subsequently committed suicide.

 SALEM B. HATCHER (1900-1989) arrived in Hudson from Levy County in 1922, according to one source, although in a 1978 newspaper interview he said that he had been living in Hudson since 1923.
 He was a commercial fisherman and owned a fish business.
 He married Eda Collum (1911-1990) on May 15, 1929, in Bushnell.
-Mrs. Hatcher recalled that when she arrived in Hudson in 1929, there were two churches, three stores, one garage, one hotel, one fish house, and about forty houses.
-She recalled that there was a lot of sponging and commercial fishing at the time.
-The two stayed at the Kentucky Inn of Hudson for at time after their marriage and in 1943 purchased the building.
+The two stayed at the Kentucky Inn of Hudson for at time after their marriage, and in 1943 or 1944 they purchased the building.
 Eda was born in Boston, Ga., on April 18, 1911, and died on May 26, 1990.
 They had nine children, one of whom, Florence Nan LeFils Balogh (died, 1978, at age 46), was a member of the New Port Richey city council in the early 1970s.
 His obituary:

 HATCHER, SALEM B., 89, of Hudson, died Wednesday (Dec.
 20, 1989) at HCA Bayonet Point/Hudson Medical Center.
 Born in Bronson, he came here 67 years ago from Miami.
 He was a retired commercial fisherman and a Presbyterian.
 He was a World War I Navy veteran and a member of Veterans of Foreign Wars Post 6180, Port Richey.
 Survivors include his wife, Eda; four sons, Paul and Andy, both of New Port Richey, Austin and Calvin, both of Hudson; two daughters, Vada Keller, Wilmington, N.C., and Eleanor Pratt, Crystal River; 19 grandchildren; and 18 great-grandchildren.
 Wellwood Funeral Home, Hudson.